codenet/understanding-rust-vmm/Vmm-reference-arg_parser.md

 }
 ```

 `match` compares which enum type is called.
-As discussed above there are two functions for handling the error.
+As discussed above, there are two functions for handling errors.
-1. If `CfgArgParseError::ParsingFailed` is called, then match will switch to the Parsing failed function and print the message describing at which parameter we have the error and what is the error message.
+1. If `CfgArgParseError::ParsingFailed` is called, then the match will switch to the parsing failed function and print the message describing at which parameter we have the error and what the error message is.
-2. If `CfgArgParseError::UnknownArg` is called, then match will switch to the Unknown Arg function and simply print the error message, we have probably given somee paramter which is not required.
+2. If `CfgArgParseError::UnknownArg` is called, then match will switch to the Unknown Arg function and simply print the error message.
+We have probably given some parameters which are not required.

 ```rs
 pub(super) struct CfgArgParser {
     args: HashMap<String, String>,
 }
 ```
-This will contain all the Arguments, the parameter name is a String key and it's value is a Sttring.
-They will be stored in hash map.
-Next they have implemented the CfgArgParser Class, which contains the following functions: new, value_of, all_consumed
+This will contain all the arguments.
+The parameter name is a string key and it's value is a String.
+They will be stored in a hash map.
+Next they implemented the CfgArgParser Class, which contains the following functions: new, value_of, all_consumed

 ```rs
 pub(super) fn new(input: &str) -> Self {